-From the "Project Options" window select the Design Entry Vendor that you will be using.
-Based on your selection, the output EDIF netlist will contain the appropriate bus delimiter symbol for the EDIF netlist for the module: "()"; "<>"; "[]"; none (This will allow the generated EDIF netlist port to match the port references in the EDIF netlist for your top level design, for your module, the HDL instantiation templates or schematic symbol port and pin names.
+From the Project Options window select the Design Entry Vendor that you will be using.
+Based on your selection, the output EDIF netlist will display the appropriate bus delimiter symbol for the EDIF netlist for the module: "B(I)", "B<1>", "B[I]" or "BI" as required for proper integration with the EDIF generated by the selected vendor.
+If the Design Entry Vendor you are using is not listed, select "Other" as your Vendor.
+You will also need to specify the netlist bus format that your HDL or Schematic tools support.

-New Pro ject x
+New Project

-Directory c:\yourdir\yourj projectdir Browse
+irectory c:\yourdir\you

 Project Options

--Desig in Entry - Vendor
+-Design Entry- Vendor

-C Sc hematic C Foundation
+C Schematic C Foundation

-• VH DL Synopsys
+VHDL Synopsys

-C Ve rilog C Exemplar
+C Verilog C Exemplar

 C Synplicity

-O Other
+C Other

-Netlist Bus Format B
+Netlist Bus Format  🖛

 Active Bus Format B

-V r al Simulation HDL 'erilog Family XC4000
+Behavioral Simulatio m Family XC4000 💌

-OK
+OK Cancel